Fundamental groups of formal Legendrian and horizontal embedding spaces: The Area Invariant.

-\begin{lemma} Let $C\subseteq\D$ be a curve of strict Legendrian immersions.
-Assume that one of the three following conditions holds: \begin{itemize} \item [(i)] The boundary points of $C$ have the same sign and the number of cusps in $C$ is odd. \item[(ii)] The boundary points of $C$ have different signs and the number of cusps in $C$ is even. \item[(iii)] The boundary of $C$ is empty and the number of cusps in $C$ is odd. \end{itemize} Then, $\D$ cannot be lifted to a disk of horizontal embeddings. \end{lemma}
+\begin{lemma} Let $C\subseteq\D_G$ be a curve of strict Legendrian immersions.
+Assume that one of the three following conditions holds: \begin{itemize} \item [(i)] The boundary points of $C$ have the same sign and the number of cusps in $C$ is odd. \item[(ii)] The boundary points of $C$ have different signs and the number of cusps in $C$ is even. \item[(iii)] The boundary of $C$ is empty and the number of cusps in $C$ is odd. \end{itemize} Then, $\D$ contains at least one strict horizontal immersion. \end{lemma}

-\begin{definition} Let $\Cusp(\D)$ be the set of cusps of $\D$.
+\begin{definition} Let $\Cusp(\D_G)$ be the set of cusps of $\D_G$.
 We define the \em area \em of $\D$ as

 \end{definition}